What is a jury?

 If you are required to attend court for jury selection and you live more than 100 kilometres away, you will be paid 20 cents per kilometre to and from the courthouse.

-If you are selected to sit on a jury, you will be paid $40.00 per day while serving.
-You will also be paid 20 cents per kilometre to and from the courthouse and for your parking.
+If you are selected to sit on a jury, you will be paid $40.00 per day while serving and your parking will be reimbursed.
+You will also be paid 20 cents per kilometre to and from the courthouse.

 Do I have to serve?